 The first thing they should NOT do is only rely on Google searches for phrases like SEO Expert, SEO Consultant, SEO Guru etc… and ASSUME the top results are owned/managed by experts in the search engine optimization field.

 I realize it seems counter intuitive, but ranking high for SEO relevant SERPs doesn’t necessarily mean the owner(s) of the site can achieve the same for an SEO clients site.
 There are hundreds of Google SEO ranking factors and a major ranking factor is backlinks and the associated anchor text.
-There’s lots of websites managed by webmasters without a clue about SEO who are outperforming real SEO experts because they managed to generate a lot of backlinks or a small number of very high quality links.
+There’s lots of websites managed by webmasters without a clue about SEO who are outperforming real SEO experts because they managed to generate a lot of backlinks (a business could simply buy backlinks) or a small number of very high quality links.

 The links could be through hard work or luck, no easy way to say without detailed research.

 A Little Bit of SEO Luck with Backlinks

 I met a computer software engineer over a decade ago who had created a simple logo for a popular open source software product and the logo generated his personal site some really high quality backlinks: the sort of links businesses would pay thousands of dollars a year for.

 His personal sites home page was PR7: this was when Google showed toolbar PageRank (a log scale between 0-10), gaining PR6+ webpages was impressive.
 A high PageRank website tends to mean the site has a lot of potential Google ranking power, he passed some of that SEO link power (via links) to his business website.
 The business site ranked for some good traffic keyword phrases, but he never really dominated the SERPs because he wasn’t an SEO expert, just lucky on some backlinks.

 He would not be able to replicate the backlink success for an SEO clients site IF he worked as an SEO consultant: the success was due to a lucky break, NOT SEO skill per se.